windhamdavid/til/notes/garden.md

 # Garden

 I enjoy gardening and yard work.
 I sometimes call this document site my little digital garden.
 I met my wife in a History of Landscape Design class while in college.
-I've always got some kind of yard project going on, so I'm going to leave this page here as a place to make notes.
+We just started watching [Gardeners World](/posts/gardeners-world/) I've always got some kind of yard project going on, so I'm going to leave this page here as a place to make notes.

 ### Notes